 Once your camera is set up, you have one job.
 Let it do its job and remember to check on it from time to time.
 Once it is all set, you are going to be able to see what is going on in the area.

-Setting up a trail camera is as easy as that.
+Setting up and programming a trail camera is as easy as that.
 Once you have it down, you can swap out the SD cards easily and even set up other cameras in the area.
 You never know what you might capture on film, but it is all worth it once you have everything set up.